tvallotton/models/README.md

 ```
 $ models database create
 ```
-This command will have created an sqlite file called `database.db`.
+This command will have created an SQLite file called `database.db`.
 You can now derive the `Model` trait on your structures, and `models` will manage the migrations for you.
 For example, write at `src/main.rs`:
 ```rust